 I have many wonderful friendships with women right now, friendships that are deep and intense and born from commonalities such as motherhood and life as a writer.
 These friendships provide essential sustenance for me, they fuel me through my days, my weeks.
 They are a constant presence; they shape much of who I am at the moment.

 I’m not making a universal claim about the differences between men and women, though I do think there is something to the Mars/Venus divide.
 But if I were being perfectly honest, since having kids, my view of men has dimmed.
 I see all of my local friends’ husbands through their eyes (and this is the most logical pool of options), and often the picture is not especially pretty, which isn’t surprising given the strain of young kids on a marriage.
 I suspect I would benefit from having a male friend or two, to shake up my perspective, but how does one go about that appropriately at this point in her life, especially as I don’t work outside of the home?
-Is a friendship with a man worth pursuing for its own sake?
+Are opposite sex friendships worth pursuing for their own sake?

 Missing Good Male Friends

 I was ready to answer your question with a question: Is something lacking in your female friendships?
 But then I reread what you said at the beginning about your current friends: “These friendships provide essential sustenance for me, they fuel me through my days, my weeks.
 They are a constant presence; they shape much of who I am at the moment.”
 You also described these friendships as “deep and intense.”